confluentinc/csid-secrets-providers/azure/README.md

 | version   | Used to override the version of the secret.    | latest                                                             | `${keyVault:test-secret?version=1}`      |
 +-----------+------------------------------------------------+--------------------------------------------------------------------+------------------------------------------+

-If the secret in Azure has been created using json format for both username and password foe example, then you can retrieve it using "${keyVault:test-secret:username}" and "${keyVault:test-secret:password}"
+If the secret in Azure has been created using json format for both username and password for example, then you can retrieve it using "${keyVault:test-secret:username}" and "${keyVault:test-secret:password}"

 ### Configuration